nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

     1. If there are no sessions stored in the `Profile` object, a `String` object representing an empty list of sessions is returned.
-    2. Else, the `Profile` objects instantiates a new `TableFormatter` object and loops through the list of sessions, calling `TableFormatter#addRow` for each group to create a table with the summary of each session.
+    2. Else, the `Profile` objects instantiates a new `TableFormatter` object and loops through the list of sessions, calling `TableFormatter#addRow` for each session to create a table with the summary of each session.
 A `String` object representing the table is then returned.
 6. The `String` object retrieved is printed out with `TextUI#printlnMessage`.